sonic-pi-live/change-code-task/README.md

 ##Step 3: Locate the code!

 Now navigate back to your account and find the starter code called .
-The code will look like this but will be in a text file called `code.rb`:
+The code will look like this but will be in a text file:

 ````ruby
 define :drums do